alssndro/sandros-sketch-plugins/README.md

 ### Expand to Baseline Grid

-Exapnds the currently selected elements by one Baseline Grid interval.
+Expands the currently selected elements by a single Baseline Grid interval.

 ![Expand to Baseline Grid](plugin previews/expand to baseline grid.gif)